mstocco/mariostoc.co/content/racereports/2021-victoria-half.md

 I also decided the night before to run with my hydration vest instead of my water bottle carrier.
 The vest gave me two 250ml chest bottles that I had filled with caffinated Maurten 320.
 I also had 1 regular and 2 caffinated Mauten gels in the vest pockets too.
 My plan was to finish the two small bottles and toss in a pre-made bladder with 500ml and 200 calories of Tailwind (cola flavour) for the second lap.

 I started the run with a runner just ahead of me wearing a race number and what looked like her boyfriend/husband acting as a pacer for her.
 My first thought was they were going out a touch fast for me to keep up but after about a kilometre, she started to fade.
-She soon called out, "Dan" who got her partners attension.
+She soon called out, "Dan" who got her partners attention.
 As that happened, I passed her and when passing him, I said, "we are trying to keep up Dan!"
 They both laughed and I carried on.
 <!---->
 The rest of the run was basically me alone with myself.
 I sipped on the 10 minute marks, had a gel and finished my first lap feeling really good.
 So good that I still had 2 gels and some drink left and instead of stopping to take on that Tailwind, I motored on for lap 2.